‘Abbott Elementary’ creator visits Kimmel, collects apology

 LOS ANGELES (AP) — "Abbott Elementary" creator-star Quinta Brunson took revenge on Jimmy Kimmel's Emmy prank with one of her own, then collected an apology from the late-night host whose bit was criticized as rude and worse.

-Kimmel, who had distracted attention from Brunson's Emmy acceptance speech by lying pretend-drunk on stage, was delivering his monologue Wednesday when a pretty-in-pink Brunson appeared.
+Kimmel, who had distracted attention from Brunson's Emmy acceptance speech by lying pretend-drunk on stage, was delivering his monologue Wednesday when a pretty-in-pink Brunson appeared, award in hand.

 “I have heard of that happening in previous years,” Kimmel replied.

-Brunson won the best comedy series writing award Emmy and found herself sharing the stage with Kimmel — who was flat on his back, dragged by fellow presenter Will Arnett because the late-night host had supposedly had too many “skinny Margaritas.”
+Brunson won the best comedy series writing award Emmy and found herself sharing the stage with Kimmel — who was flat on his back and dragged there by fellow presenter Will Arnett because Kimmel supposedly had too many “skinny margaritas.”
 Kimmel gave Brunson a thumbs-up for her award but didn’t budge, a decision that was blasted online as thoughtless by some and cited as an example of white-male arrogance by others.

-"Abbott Elementary," about an underfunded Philadelphia school earned a total of three Emmy Awards for its freshman season, including one for co-star Sheryl Lee Ralph for best comedy supporting actress.
+"Abbott Elementary," a mockumentary set in an underfunded Philadelphia school, earned a total of three Emmy Awards for its freshman season, including one for co-star Sheryl Lee Ralph for best comedy supporting actress.

 On Kimmel's show, Brunson received loud applause from the studio audience when she thanked “all of the fans of the show," then joined the host for a chat.

 He started out with a one-liner — “Congratulations on your Emmy.
-I missed it, how did it go?” — then turned apologetic, beginning with an awkwardly qualified mea culpa start.
+I missed it, how did it go?” — then turned apologetic, beginning with an awkwardly qualified mea culpa.

 “That was a dumb comedy bit that we thought it would be funny,” he said.
 “Then people got upset, they said I stole your moment.
 And maybe I did.
 I’m very sorry if I did do that.
 I did do that, actually. ...
 The last thing I would ever want to do is upset you, because I think so much of you.
 I think you know that.
 I hope you know that.”